Best IT Certifications for Remote Jobs in 2026

 Here’s a side-by-side breakdown:

 My recommendation?
 If you want versatility and gigs across global platforms, start with AWS Solutions Architect.
-But if you’re already in a Microsoft-heavy ecosystem, Azure Administrator is a no-brainer.
+But if you’re already in a Microsoft-heavy ecosystem, Azure Administrator is a straightforward choice.

 Agile Certifications (Scrum Master Certification Review)